pantelis/artificial-intelligence/_sources/aiml-common/lectures/mdp/mdp-intro/_index.md

 $$\tau_2: S_0=s_{11}, S_1=s_{21}, ... , S_T=s_{43} \rightarrow G^{\tau_2}_0 = 6.9$$
 $$ … $$

-[^3]: Note that the actual values are different - these are sample numbers to make the point that the return depends on the specific trajectory.
+Note that these are sample numbers to make the point that the return depends on the specific trajectory.

 The following is a useful recursion to remind that successive time steps are _related_ to each other: